 You’re grocery shopping, and it’s time to buy cereal for your kids.
 They like Apple Circles and Honey Nut Loopies equally, so you typically grab whichever one is on sale.
 But not today.
 Because you just joined the ‘loyalty’ club for Apple Circles, and they sent you a $1.00 off coupon, so today is an Apple Circles day!
-For most brands that offer a loyalty program, this is typically what it looks like.
+For most brands that offer a customer loyalty program, this is typically what it looks like.
 Members sign up, get some coupons, and go on their way.

 Unfortunately, simply handing out coupons or giving a price reduction doesn’t build loyalty to the brand, it builds loyalty to the offer.
 The problem with competing on price is that as soon as another brand offers a cheaper product, you lose business.